 They have gifts for bridesmaids.
 Wouldn’t a personalized, hand-stamped piece of jewelry be a thoughtful gift for your closest friends standing up in your ceremony?

 Another neat feature is that you don’t have to personalize with a name; you can use one of their inspirational quote or phrases to help you with ideas for your jewelry.

 Since the jewelry is all handmade, production times vary.
-There are certain styles that are ready to ship as long as there is no personalization, but it is worth the wait to have an item personalized for the recipient.
+Certain styles are ready to ship if there is no personalization, but it is worth waiting to have an item personalized for the recipient.